zumasys/docs/site/jbase/reference-guides/jprof/README.md

 `export JDIAG=profile=long:filename=fb1_%p_%t.txt` <- creates multiple files with `%p` being the pid of the process and `%t` being a time stamp.

+## Note

-> Note: Profiling must be started external to the jBASE environment, you need to enter jBASE with profiling already running as a result of setting `JDIAG`.
-Changing `JDIAG` while you are already running a jBC program will not initiate the profiling, you must initially set `JDIAG`.
+>Profiling must be started external to the jBASE environment, you need to enter jBASE with profiling already running as a result of setting `JDIAG`.
+>Changing `JDIAG` while you are already running a jBC program will not initiate the profiling, you must initially set `JDIAG`.

 ```bash
 # export JDIAG=profile=long:filename=fb1.txt